nsat/space-services-user-guide/tutorials/isl/ISL.md

 ## Schedule LEASE_ISL

-The `LEASE_ISL` is used to configure a one-way S-BAND ISL, providing a simplex IP link between the satellites.
-UDP is used for data transfer as the protocol has no return acknowledgment.
+The `LEASE_ISL` is used to configure a one-way ISL using the S-BAND radio, providing a simplex IP link between the satellites.
+In this example UDP is used for data transfer as the protocol has no return acknowledgment and ideal for simplex links.

 A single call to the Tasking API creates a `LEASE_ISL` in both satellites.
 For this example satellites `FM1` and `FM2` are scheduled for 5 minutes.
 Everything is scheduled 24 hours out when there are no conflicts with existing down-link contact windows.